 INVESTOR NOTIFICATION: Kessler Topaz Meltzer & Check, LLP Announces Lead Plaintiff Deadline on February 3, 2023 in Securities Fraud Class Action Lawsuit Filed against The Gap, Inc.

-/EIN News/ -- RADNOR, Pa., Dec.
-17, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York against The Gap, Inc. (“Gap”) (NYSE: GPS).
-The action charges Gap with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Gap’s materially misleading statements and omissions to the public, Gap’s investors have suffered significant losses.
+RADNOR, Pa., Dec.
+17, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York against The Gap, Inc. ("Gap") GPS.
+The action charges Gap with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Gap's materially misleading statements and omissions to the public, Gap's investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR GAP LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/the-gap-inc?utm_source=PR&utm_medium=link&utm_campaign=gps&mktm=r